For Teen Smokers, Supportive vs. In-Your-Face Advice to Quit Yields Same Results

 From 1997 through 1999, researchers at the Brown University Center for Alcohol and Addiction Studies, Providence, R.I., carried out a pilot study to examine the efficacy of a motivational interviewing intervention for adolescent smokers.

-The adolescents were randomly assigned to either the motivational interviewing intervention or a brief advice intervention.
+Adolescents were randomly assigned to either the motivational interviewing intervention or a brief advice intervention.
 The 45-minute motivational interviewing intervention used a no confrontational approach that gave the adolescents personalized feedback on the physical, social, and economic effects of their smoking.

 Adolescents who received the five-minute brief advice intervention were given firm advice to quit smoking as soon as possible and provided self-help materials.